-At Edgewood College you will become a visual educator in the school, the community, and across disciplines.
-Art and Design Teaching Majors student teach for nine weeks in an elementary or middle school placement and nine weeks in a secondary placement.
+You will become a visual educator in the school, the community, and across disciplines.
+During your final semester, you will student teach in two placements, spending one quarter in an elementary or middle school placement and one quarter in a secondary school placement.
 The Art and Design Teaching Major is part of a program leading to a Wisconsin initial educator license to teach within the kindergarten to grade 12 range.

 You will immerse yourself in creative art making and acquire skills in the art of teaching.
 You will take classes in drawing, painting, design, printmaking, ceramics, sculpture, photography, video, computer imaging, art history, educational foundations, art teaching methods, and student teaching.

 Classes are held in The Stream, our LEED-certified art building.
 It is among the best visual arts facilities at small liberal arts colleges in the upper Midwest.

 Small classes in which faculty provide individual attention to students, and students work closely with their peers.

 Students and faculty have the space, tools, equipment and technology to engage and collaborate in a range of art media.

 Studio art faculty are practicing artists who are recognized in their fields, and students benefit greatly from the tremendous range of perspective and expertise that faculty bring to their teaching.

 The city of Madison is an arts-rich city filled with galleries, museums, and a thriving creative scene.
 A wide variety of arts organizations and other non-profit groups offer students a range of internship and exhibition opportunities.